 The Charlotte Mason Method and the Australian Curriculum have played a big role in the shaping the My Homeschool programs.
 Melding the content and outcomes of these two different philosophies has been a challenge.

 Our Charlotte Mason Australian Curriculum still includes all the hallmarks of a Charlotte Mason education that you would expect.
 However we have also introduced a range of eclectic resources that help us comply with Australian state and territory syllabus requirements.
 Read more on our Australian homeschooling resources and how we schedule.

 An atmosphere of learning is encouraged in the home with natural learning opportunities harnessed.
 Delight directed learning is supported with children having the freedom to explore desired areas of interest.

-I’m Not A Charlotte Mason Purist I’ve never thought of myself as a Charlotte Mason purist but I was churning on the inside.
-My friend had just messaged me telling me to jump online to defend myself because I was being criticised for not being a real Charlotte Mason...
+Eclectic Homeschooling - I’m Not A Purist I used an eclectic homeschooling style inspired by Charlotte Mason.
+Whilst I never thought of myself purist but I was churning on the inside.
+My friend had just messaged me telling me to jump online to defend myself because I...

 The examinations served as an opportunity for the students to demonstrate what they had learned through the term and they were intended to serve as a record of learning.
 The Charlotte Mason exams were not designed to be studied for.
 No special preparation was required on the part of the child before sitting an examination.